 Where was the Gospel of Mary found?

-Interestingly the Gospel of Mary wasn’t found at Nag Hammadi it comes from a text known as the Berlin Codex, found in 1896 by the German scholar Carl Reinhardt in Akhmim, Egypt.
-Reinhard brought it to Berlin, therefore the name, the Berlin Codex or Akhmim Codex.
-It contained not only the Gospel of Mary but also the Apocryphon of John, the Sophia of Jesus Christ (copies of both of them were also found at Nag Hammadi) and the Act of Peter.
-The Berlin Codex wasn’t even published until the year 1955.
+Fascinatingly enough, the Gospel of Mary did not originate from the Nag Hammadi collection.
+Instead, it was discovered within the Berlin Codex, a text unearthed in Akhmim, Egypt in 1896 by the esteemed German scholar Carl Reinhardt.
+Reinhardt subsequently transported the codex to Berlin, hence its name, the Berlin Codex or Akhmim Codex.
+Alongside the Gospel of Mary, this codex also contained the Apocryphon of John, the Sophia of Jesus Christ (both of which were also found in Nag Hammadi), and the Act of Peter.
+Surprisingly, the Berlin Codex remained unpublished until 1955, despite its valuable contents.

 What is the context in the Gospel of Mary?